i05nagai/memorandum/language/english_speaking.md

 * call
     * call into question
         * The fact that a party can be voted into power by a minority of the electrorate calls into question the countr's electoral system.
+    * call for
+        * the complexity calls for new technologies that enable to effecitvely analyze large sets of data and dtermine the statistacal modesl that could predict the perforamnce of online marketing campaign
 * cope with
     * It muset be really hard to cope with three young children and a job
     * It's only been a year since he died. how's she coping